 Press links for detailed tutorials:

-At the bottom of the page, in any open project there is a blue box labeled "Questions?"
-Press on the box to bring up the question form.
+In your project there is a blue question mark in the upper right corner.
+Press on the icon to bring up the question form.
 Inquiries sent this way notify the support team of which project the question was sent from.

 Alternatively, you can email firstname.lastname@example.org.
 If you have an open support ticket about the same project, we recommend users reply to the original support ticket.